lima-vm/socket_vmnet/README.md

 - `/usr/local/bin/vde_vmnet`
 - `/Library/LaunchDaemons/io.github.virtualsquare.vde-2.vde_switch.plist`
 - `/Library/LaunchDaemons/io.github.AkihiroSuda.vde_vmnet.plist`
+  - Configured to use `192.168.105.0/24`.
+Modifiy the file if it conflicts with your local network.

 See ["Testing without launchd"](#testing-without-launchd) if you don't prefer to use launchd.

-:warning: Known to conflict with VMware Fusion.
-See issue [#7](https://github.com/AkihiroSuda/vde_vmnet/issues/7).

 ## Usage